 Only recently in Jacky v.
-Antony, (2014) 6 SCC 508 it was decided: “in no case, power under Article 226 of The Constitution of India can be exercised to question a plaint”.
+Antony, (2014) 6 SCC 508 it was decided, “in no case, power under Article 226 can be exercised to question a plaint.”
 In Radhey Shyam v.
-Chabbi Nath, [Civil Appeal No. 2548 of 2009] it has been further held now that “judicial orders of a Civil Court are not amenable to Writ Jurisdiction under Article 226”.
+Chabbi Nath, [Civil Appeal No. 2548 of 2009] it has been further held, “Judicial Orders of a Civil Court are not amenable to Writ Jurisdiction under Article 226.“

 “It remains true that exercise of jurisdiction must be within well-recognized constraints.
 It cannot be exercised like a bull in a china shop” [Jai Singh v.
 MCD, (2010) 9 SCC 385].
 Who else could have originally used the phrase “bull in a china shop” other than Hon’ble Justice V.R.
 Krishna Iyer?
 See, Mohinder Singh, (1978) 1 SCC 405.

 Radhey Shyam v.
 Chhabi Nath, (2015) 5 SCC 423 held, observations in Paragraph 25 of Surya Dev Rai v.
 Ram Chander Rai, (2003) 6 SCC 675 to be not good law.

 – Hon’ble Justice Hemant Gupta, Kiran Devi v.
 The Bihar State Sunni Wakf Board, [Civil Appeal No. 6149 of 2015] decided on 05.04.2021.

 Also see, K.P.
 Natarajan v.
 Muthalammal, [Special Leave Petition (Civil) No. 2492 of 2021] decided on 16.07.2021 and Telengana State Wakf Board v.
 Mohamed Muzafar, [Civil Appeal No. 4522 of 2021] decided on 03.08.2021.

 You must be logged in to post a comment.